Omar is an active member of IATSE Local 52. He works on both props and set decorations for New York productions.

 Omar has spent the last decade directly working with teamsters, welders, electricians, carpenters, mechanics and manufacturers to make sets and scenes possible.
-He votes with his dollars and for this reason, buys largely from a network of local business owners and small suppliers.
+He votes with his dollars; and for this reason, he buys largely from a network of local business owners and small suppliers.
 Omar believes that "Made in America" and strong allied trades are key to our future prosperity and the perseverance of the American Dream.

 This background is one of the reasons Omar feels compelled to run in 2018.
 As a member of the Democratic Party he believes diversity is an asset and that all voices must be included.